 While more people are eager to try out camping and hiking, lack of experience, expensive equipment, and traveling with all the gear might be extremely off-putting for many.
 This is where rental services come in.

 With the right equipment at a fraction of the retail price, expertise from the staff, and the opportunity to book guided tours, rental businesses are offering all of the convenience and access to the outdoors that people are looking for.

 Additionally, camping and hiking rentals rarely depend on seasonality, which means they’re a year-round business.

-Just like with camping and hiking, the popularity of sports equipment rentals has also grown.
-People are more enthusiastic about trying new sports, and since rental businesses are offering the opportunity to do so without having to worry about buying expensive equipment or sportswear, or having to travel with all of the equipment, the sports rental industry has experienced significant growth in the past years.
+Just like camping and hiking, the popularity of sports equipment rentals has also grown.
+People are more enthusiastic about trying new sports, and since rental businesses are offering the opportunity to do so without having to worry about buying expensive equipment or sportswear or having to travel with all of the equipment, the sports rental industry has experienced significant growth in the past years.

 In fact, the growth has been so significant that even major retailers have noticed the change and have hopped on the renting bandwagon.

 Bike rental business

 The global cycling tourism industry is expected to experience a double-digit compound annual growth rate for the rest of the decade, making bike rentals a very lucrative business opportunity.